-- Open up AI in context of application and software to understand what does it mean for enterprises? – A lot of AI use cases we see and hear about are consumer use cases but there is a lot more work that is going on on the enterprise side.
+- Open up Artificial Intelligence in context of application and software to understand what does it mean for enterprises? – A lot of AI use cases we see and hear about are consumer use cases but there is a lot more work that is going on on the enterprise side.
 We will talk a little bit about that and see what AI means in the context of enterprises.

-These are four of the worlds most biggest consumer companies.
-But if you look at the enterprise side as well, lot of companies are catching up on the AI side.
+These are four of the worlds biggest consumer companies.
+But if you look at the enterprise side as well, a lot of companies are catching up on the Artificial Intelligence side.
 Here is a list of acquisitions that companies have made in the last year from CB Insights.
 You can see the acquisitions that have been made by companies like google etc, but companies like Ford and GE are also are trig to pick up a lot of AI stuff which is something that is impacting a lot of businesses across the board and is not just consumer companies.

 All this is fine; Lot of consumer companies seem to be doing a lot of interesting stuff on AI, but what does it really mean for enterprise applications?
 I thought a good way of looking at AI’s applicability would be by breaking what does intelligence fundamentally mean.
 If you think of Intelligence, It is made up of five fundamental capabilities.

 - Knowledge: Your capability to harvest knowledge.